brianbrix/supermarket/README.md

 - `DB_DATABASE`, `DB_USERNAME`, `DB_PASSWORD` bubble through to both services to keep credentials consistent.
 - `TRAEFIK_NETWORK` identifies the external network shared with your Traefik reverse proxy (defaults to `traefik_proxy`).
 - `TRAEFIK_ACME_VOLUME` customizes the persistent volume name used by the Traefik companion stack for certificate storage.
+- `BACKEND_LOG_PATH` sets the host directory that receives Laravel log files (defaults to `/var/log/supermarket-backend`).
+Create it with writable permissions before starting the stack, or override the path in your shell.
 - Set `APP_KEY` in your shell before `docker compose up` to rotate the Laravel encryption key without editing tracked files.

 ### Traefik dashboard access (optional helper)